As 2021 comes to a close, we are taking a look back at some of our favourite articles of the year on Balls.ie.

 What Mills does have is reliability - he always turns up.
 He also knew that the captain needed to have a light-hearted approach; take what was supposed to be a social team too seriously, and it might turn people off.

-Last month, Manhattan Gaels won New York's inaugural Novice Football Championship - a competition intended for players over 35 along with those who'd never played the game before - with a fullback line their captain describes as "eclectic".
+In September, Manhattan Gaels won New York's inaugural Novice Football Championship - a competition intended for players over 35 along with those who'd never played the game before - with a fullback line their captain describes as "eclectic".
 All three players found Gaelic football via different routes.

 Mills grew up in Wagga Wagga, a New South Wales city five hours north east of Melbourne.
 He played Aussie rules growing up, but "was never a particularly amazing athlete back in the day," he tells Balls.